 different vinegar – you just want something to make the cooking water nice and acidic to help the whites solidify as soon as they hit the cooking water.
 I use cheap white vinegar for this but you could use any vinegar you have – although it’s a bit of a waste of your fancy vinegars.

 ps.
-This is the 4th year we’ve run ‘A Simple Year’.
+This is the 6th and final year we’ll be running ‘A Simple Year’.

 It’s something I’m really proud to be a part of not only sharing my expertise but also learning from the other contributors.

 I love how there’s a different focus each month to keep me on track without feeling overwhelmed.